amirHossein5/return-error/README.md

 ## Unwrapping ReturnError

-In some cases you might want to throw the ReturnError if some function returns it:
+In some cases you might want to throw the ReturnError if a function returns it:

 ```php
 $num = unwrapRE(divide(20, 0)); // throws exception